-The EJBCA framework for timer services handles procedures that run on a timely basis.
-The following services types are available:
+The EJBCA framework for timer services handles procedures that run on a timely basis, performing various background tasks.

-CRL Updater Service: Checks if any of the configured CAs need a new CRL and generates it if necessary.
+Checks if any of the configured CAs need a new CRL and generates it if necessary

 EJBCA also allows you to write plug-ins for customized services.
 For more information, see Writing Customized Services.